[?] Subscribe To This Site

 I initially wanted to be able to use the internet to "modernize" an old tradition, the family cookbook.

 Q3.
-In your opinion is cookbook fundraising a good fundraising idea and why?
+In your opinion is cookbook fundraising a quality fundraising method and why?

 Cookbooks are a fabulous fundraising tool: everyone loves to eat and many cherish family recipes and traditions.